lilliputten/lilliputten.github.io-v2/public/site/About.md

 __Brief:__ Mid/senior programmer, web frontend (sometimes fullstack) developer and designer (both for the web and for printing).
 Last few years have been specializing mainly in JavaScript development (mostly using React).

-__Current status:__ Currently I'm working for our own startup project.
+__Current status:__ Currently I'm working with my upwork clients and for our own startup project.

 ## Skills